- Umbraco CMS pull requests

 - and coordinating with the HQ dev team and the stewards of the other community teams.

-The team uses a dedicated Slack workspace to communicate and the issue tracker to comment and follow-up on tasks.
+The team uses a the dedicated Discord channel #contributing to communicate and the CMS issue tracker to comment and follow-up on tasks.

-In-person meetings are scheduled twice a year: at Codegarden in May and in a team visit to HQ in November.
+In-person meetings are scheduled once a year at a team visit to Umbraco HQ in November.

 Getting in touch with the Team

-- We're happy to connect with you on Twitter, see "Current team members" below.
+- We're happy to connect with you on Twitter or Mastodon, see "Current team members" above.

-- We'll soon create a Slack channel which will be available specifically for contributors to ask questions or share remarks.
+- The #contributing Discord channel is available specifically for contributors to ask questions or share remarks.

 Joining the Team

-- An online application will be open once a year, typically in September.
-(A Google form with a link in the corresponding blog post and on Our)
+- An online application will be open once a year (a form with a link in the corresponding blog post and on Our Umbraco)

 - Ad hoc appointments can be made in case a team member chooses to step down.